Apollo: An Adaptive Parameter-wise Diagonal Quasi-Newton Method for Nonconvex Stochastic Optimization: Experimental Details

-For CIFAR-10 dataset, we use the ResNet-100 architecture in the public implementation\footnote{\url{https://github.com/bearpaw/pytorch-classification}}.
-For ImageNet, we used the neural architecture of ResNeXt-50~\citep{xie2017aggregated}.
-Batch size is 128 for CIFAR-10 and 256 for ImageNet.
-For each optimizer, we used two learning rate decay strategies.
-First, we train the model on CIFAR-10 for 164 epochs and decay the learning rate at the end of 80-th and 120-th epochs by $0.1$.
-For ImageNet, we train the model for 120 epochs and decay the learning rate at at the end of 40-th and 80-th epochs by $0.1$.
-Second, we also used the cosine annealing schedule~\citep{loshchilov2017sgdr}.
-For the cosine annealing schedule, we train a CIFAR-10 model for 200 epochs and a ImageNet model for 120 epochs.
-The start learning rate is $0.1$ for SGD, $0.001$ for Adam and RAdam, and $0.5$ for \textsc{Apollo}.
-The weight decay rates for SGD and \textsc{Apollo} are $5e^{-4}$ for CIFAR-10 and $2e^{-4}$ for ImageNet.
-For Adam and RAdam, we adjusted the weight decay rates based on the ratio of the learning rate, i.e. multiplying $500$ to the original decay rates\footnote{Weight decay adjustment: $\gamma_{adam} * \eta_{adam} = \gamma_{apollo} * \eta_{apollo}$, where $\gamma$ is the weight decay factor.}.
-For \textsc{Apollo} learning rates are warmed up linearly from $0.01$ to $0.5$ in the first $100$ updates.
+\paragraph{ImageNet} For ImageNet, we used the neural architecture of ResNeXt-50~\citep{xie2017aggregated}, with training batch size 256.
+For each optimizer, we also used the two learning rate decay strategies --- milestone and cosine.
+For milestone decay, we train the model for 120 epochs and decay the learning rate at at the end of 40-th and 80-th epochs by $0.1$.
+For cosine annealing, we also train each model for 120 epochs with the cosine annealing schedule.
+For each optimizer, we fixed all the hyper-parameters selected from CIFAR-10 experiments, except the rate of weight decay $\gamma$ which is tuned on the classification accuracy.
 Random cropping and random horizontal flipping are applied to training data.
-For each experiment, we conduct training on one NVIDIA Tesla V100 GPU for CIFAR-10 and eight NVIDIA Tesla V100 GPUs for ImageNet.
+For each experiment, we conduct training on eight NVIDIA Tesla V100 GPUs.